alexbuburuzan/alexbuburuzan.github.io/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Incoming second-year student with an extensive background in algorithms, data structures and mathematics, highly passionate about AI.
+Second-year student with an extensive background in algorithms, data structures and mathematics, highly passionate about AI.

-Work in progress 👷🏗️